Essential Oils Are Not Collectibles

 Many of us have collections.
 Antiques.
 Baseball cards.
 Stamps.
 Dolls.
 DVDs.
 Figurines...

 The types of objects and items we can collect are endless.
 Our collections can bring us great joy.
-Finding that illusive item for our collection can feel rewarding become an entertaining challenge.
+Finding that illusive item for our collection can feel rewarding.
 And finding pieces to add to our collection at amazing prices can make the process more thrilling.

-It's understandable that we instinctively lean towards using this same type of collection terminology when referring to essential oils.
+It's understandable that we instinctively lean towards using this same type of essential oil collection terminology when referring to essential oils.
 An essential oil, however, isn't really a collectible.
-There are underlying drawbacks that can occur when thinking of essential oils as something to "collect."
+There are underlying drawbacks that can occur when thinking of essential oils as something to "collect." or when referring to an essential oil collection.

-I'm not trying to discourage you from purchasing and learning about many essential oils, but there is an important distinction and mindset that can greatly help you in genuinely benefitting from the essential oils that you work with and help you feel a greater sense of joy and gratitude for each oil.
+I'm not trying to discourage you from purchasing and learning about many essential oils, but there is an important distinction and mindset that can greatly help you in genuinely benefitting from the essential oils that you work with.
+The distinction and mindset can help you feel a greater sense of joy and gratitude for each oil.

 Essential Oils Do Have a Shelf Life and Their Aroma Does Change Over Time

-This type of "collection" language can induce a competitive spirit and unintentionally cause others to buy essential oils without more mindfully understanding the considerations that should go into each of our essential oil purchasing decisions...
+This type of essential oil collection language can induce a competitive spirit and unintentionally cause others to buy essential oils without more mindfully understanding the considerations that should go into each of our essential oil purchasing decisions...

 Several times a week on average, I hear individuals refer to their "essential oil collections" or refer to the act of "adding more essential oils to their collection."
 Some essential oil enthusiasts compete with their oily friends for the title of who has the largest essential oil collection.